fedebassetti/Agile/scrum/roles.md

 * Helping employees and stakeholders understand and enact Scrum and empirical product development
 * Causing change that increases the productivity of the Scrum Team
 * Working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization.

+##Scrum Team

+The Scrum Team consists of professionals who do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.

+Scrum Teams are structured and empowered by the organization to organize and manage their own work.
+The resulting synergy optimizes the Scrum Team’s overall efficiency and effectiveness.

+Scrum Teams have the following characteristics:

+* They are self-organizing.
+No one (not even the Scrum Master) tells the Scrum Team how to turn Product Backlog into Increments of potentially releasable functionality
+* Scrum Teams are cross-functional, with all of the skills as a team necessary to create a product Increment
+* Scrum recognizes no titles for Scrum Team members other than Developer, regardless of the work being performed by the person; there are no exceptions to this rule
+* Scrum recognizes no sub-teams in the Scrum Team, regardless of particular domains that need to be addressed like testing or business analysis; there are no exceptions to this rule
+* Individual Scrum Team members may have specialized skills and areas of focus, but accountability belongs to the Scrum Team as a whole.

+A Scrum team should be between 4 and 9 members in total, small enough to remain nimble and large enough to complete significant work within a Sprint.
+It should be as cross functional as it needs to be to build a potentially shippable product (QA, developers, designers, etc).

+Team members should be willing to be responsible for areas of their expertise on a team - though, to reiterate - the entire team is responsible for the deliverables.
+The team also needs to be able to collaborate with one another in order to discuss changes in direction as they come up.
+The team should ideally also be constantly learning the product and process (often good feedback can come in the retrospective).